Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ---

 `meta`, this is a weird one, it matches attributes.

-Could be useful if you want to construct a type and pass in attributes to apply to it.
+It could be useful if you want to construct a type and pass in attributes to apply to it.

+---

 There's a lot here, and I've ignored the backwards compatible fragment specifiers (some specifiers have changed behaviour over the years).